-LEXINGTON, Ky. — In a lawsuit alleging statutory and regulatory violations against state agencies, an insolvent self-insured employer’s president was required to request a refund of security with the commissioner for the Kentucky Department of Workers’ Claims, the Kentucky Court of Appeals held Aug.
-24 (James R. Martin v.
-Kentucky Individual Self-Insurance Guaranty Fund, et al., No. 2017-CA-000499-MR, Ky.
-App., 2018 Ky.
-App.
-Unpub.
-LEXIS 613).
+FRANKFORT, Ky. — In a case over statutory and regulatory violations against state agencies, the Kentucky Supreme Court on June 5 denied discretionary review of a lower court’s ruling that an insolvent self-insured employer’s president was required to request a refund of security with the commissioner for the Kentucky Department of Workers’ Claims (James R. Martin v.
+Kentucky Individual Self-Insurance Guaranty Fund, et al., No. 2018-SC-000552-D, Ky.
+Sup., 2019 Ky.
+LEXIS 258).

 CHICAGO — An insolvent insurer’s liquidator argues in a June 7 reply filed in Illinois federal court that a panel exceeded its authority when it issued attorney fees in its $437,000 arbitration award to a reinsurer (Catalina Holdings [Bermuda] Ltd. v.
 Jennifer Hammer, No. 18-5642, N.D.
 Ill.).

 EL PASO, Texas — A Texas appeals panel on June 12 upheld the entry of summary judgment on negligence claims against insurance agents regarding their procurement of a liquor liability policy from an insolvent insurer and the eventual lack of coverage for two underlying Dram Sham Act lawsuits against a bar establishment (R&M Mixed Beverage Consultants Inc. v.
 Safe Harbor Benefits Inc., et al., No. 08-17-00054-CV, Texas App., 8th Dist., 2019 Tex.
 App.
 LEXIS 4840).